ipiccardo/acciones_react/README.md

 Tailwind CSS: A utility-first CSS framework for quickly building custom designs.
 Highcharts: A JavaScript library for creating interactive charts.
 API Integration
 The application fetches stock data from the Twelve Data API.
 It starts by calling the filtered URL provided in the challenge: https://api.twelvedata.com/stocks?source=docs&exchange=NYSE.

-Users can change the filtered URL by updating the defaultUrl constant in the codebase.
+"Users can change the filtered URL by updating the defaultUrl constant in the codebase."

-javascript
-Copy code
 const defaultUrl = "https://api.twelvedata.com/stocks?source=docs";
 const startfilteredUrl = "https://api.twelvedata.com/stocks?source=docs&exchange=NYSE";
 const url = startfilteredUrl;